Welcome to Plym Children's Theatres

 Second stage recovery

 During second stage recovery we will ensure that your child is comfortable and well.
 They will need to eat and drink before they are safe for discharge home.
-We can offer a selection of foods and snacks, however if your chid has a specific dietary need/ food allergy it is a good idea to bring in some food from home.
+We can offer a selection of foods and snacks, however if your chid has a specific dietary need / food allergy it is a good idea to bring some food from home.
+The time you and your child spend in second stage recovery will depend on how quickly your child recovers from anaesthetic and will vary between procedures.
+If your child is staying overnight, we will transfer you up to the ward as soon as it is appropriate.

 Once your child has met a range of set criteria and they are well enough to go home, your nurse will ensure that you have all the necessary information you need.
-If your child needs any medicines they will also give these to you and explain how to use them safely.
-Finally they will remove the cannula and you will be able to take your child home.
+If your child needs any medicines, they will also give these to you and explain how to use them safely.
+Finally, they will remove the cannula and you will be able to take your child home.

 Recovering at home